Feeding a baby comfortably

 How are Tongue-Ties and Lip-Ties treated today?

 Thanks to the great advances in laser technology, most technologically-savvy and up-to-date healthcare providers are educated on the laser’s properties and why they are highly favorable in soft tissue procedures.
-Dr. Rishita’s expertise in using Waterlase iPlus 2.0 allows her to provide desensitization and coagulation as it releases tissue which allows better healing of the surgical site.
-By stimulating atoms with pulses of energy, lasers cause the atoms to produce a beam of coherent light.
-Essentially, that means that they emit light which has a great deal of energy, yet can be precisely controlled.
-It’s the combination of energy and precision that make Waterlaser so useful.
-Waterlaser virtually eliminate the need for scalpel, sutures, or anesthetic in most infant frenectomy cases.
-The newborns we treat can nurse immediately and often, moms report significant difference in personal comfort, baby’s consumption, and efficiency while nursing or bottle feeding.
+Dr. Rishita’s expertise in using Waterlaser allows her to provide desensitization, coagulation and cooling as it separates the tissue.
+The laser light beam is precisely controlled for the most thorough and safe procedure.
+Waterlaser virtually eliminates the need for scalpel, sutures, or anesthetic in infant frenectomy cases.
+The newborns we treat can feed immediately after the procedure for comfort.
+Moms report significant difference in personal comfort, baby’s consumption, and efficiency while nursing or bottle feeding.